Franklin D. Roosevelt: Lynching and civil rights

-Japanese-Americans
+Japanese Americans

-The attack on Pearl Harbor raised concerns in the public regarding the possibility of sabotage by Japanese Americans.
-This suspicion was fed by long-standing racism against Japanese immigrants, as well as the findings of the Roberts Commission, which concluded that the attack on Pearl Harbor had been assisted by Japanese spies.
-On February 19, 1942, President Roosevelt signed Executive Order 9066, which relocated 110,000 Japanese-American citizens and immigrants, most of whom lived on the Pacific Coast.
+The attack on Pearl Harbor raised concerns among the public regarding the possibility of sabotage by Japanese Americans.
+This suspicion was fed by long-standing racism against Japanese immigrants and the findings of the Roberts Commission, which concluded that the attack on Pearl Harbor had been assisted by Japanese spies.
+On February 19, 1942, Roosevelt signed Executive Order 9066, which relocated 110,000 Japanese-American citizens and immigrants, most of whom lived on the Pacific Coast.
 They were forced to liquidate their properties and businesses and interned in hastily built camps in interior, harsh locations.

-Distracted by other issues, Roosevelt had delegated the decision for internment to Secretary of War Stimson, who in turn relied on the judgment of Assistant Secretary of War John J. McCloy.
+Roosevelt delegated the decision for internment to Secretary of War Stimson, who in turn relied on the judgment of Assistant Secretary of War John J. McCloy.
 The Supreme Court upheld the constitutionality of the executive order in the 1944 case of Korematsu v.
 United States.
-Many German and Italian citizens were also arrested or placed into internment camps.
+A much smaller number of German and Italian citizens were arrested or placed into internment camps.
+Unlike Japanese Americans, however, they were not sent to them on the sole basis of racial ancestry.

-Jews
+The Holocaust

 There is controversy among historians about Roosevelt's attitude to Jews and the Holocaust.
 Arthur M. Schlesinger Jr. says Roosevelt "did what he could do" to help Jews; David Wyman says Roosevelt's record on Jewish refugees and their rescue is "very poor" and one of the worst failures of his presidency.
-In 1923, as a member of the Harvard board of directors, Roosevelt decided there were too many Jewish students at Harvard University and helped institute a quota to limit the number of Jews admitted to Harvard.
-After Kristallnacht in 1938, Roosevelt had his ambassador to Germany recalled back to Washington.
-He did not loosen immigration quotas but did allow German Jews already in the US on visas to stay indefinitely.
-According to Rafael Medoff, the US president could have saved 190,000 Jewish lives by telling his State Department to fill immigration quotas to the legal limit, but his administration discouraged and disqualified Jewish refugees based on its prohibitive requirements that left less than 25% of the quotas filled.
+In 1923, as a member of the Harvard University board of directors, Roosevelt decided there were too many Jewish students at Harvard and helped institute a quota to limit the number of Jews admitted.
+After Kristallnacht in 1938, Roosevelt had his ambassador to Germany recalled to Washington.
+He did not loosen immigration quotas but did allow German Jews already in the U.S. on visas to stay indefinitely.
+According to Rafael Medoff, Roosevelt could have saved 190,000 Jewish lives by telling his State Department to fill immigration quotas to the legal limit, but his administration discouraged and disqualified Jewish refugees based on its prohibitive requirements that left less than 25% of the quotas filled.